jbeguna04/Energize/README.md

 ### Version 0.7 *(not released)* - Changes
 * Basic support for Asus Transformer Pad Prime/Infinity dock battery capacity (showing the current capacity; not used for estimation)
 * Added a basic first version of a separate tablet layout which uses the display more efficiently
+* Rewrote the architecture for estimating the remaining time on battery to support more sophisticated algorithms in the future

 ### Version 0.6.4 *(2012-08-27)* - [Changes][20]
 * Disabled the background color of the battery capacity graph (it caused a graphical glitch)